Shinshiro Plant (TP)

 In accordance with our mid- to long-term energy conservation plan, we are replacing transformers, fans/pumps, and lighting fixtures with LED fixtures and air conditioning equipment with high-efficiency equipment.

-Solar panels rated at 1,135 kW were installed on the roof of the distribution warehouse at the south factory, and construction is underway for operation starting in August 2023.
+Solar panels with a rating of 1,135kW will be installed on the roof of the distribution warehouse at the south factory, and power generation will begin in August 2023.

 2. Advancement of energy-saving activities

 In addition to increasing the efficiency of the supply side, we are repairing leaks of steam, industrial water, and factory air on the consumption side, as well as augmenting heat insulation.
-40 low-voltage operating transformers are scheduled to be upgraded to higher efficiency in FY2023.
+35 low-voltage operating transformers upgraded to higher efficiency in FY2023.

 In monthly meetings of energy conservation subcommittees where all process managers gather, we strive to share problems and introduce individual initiatives in an effort to educate the public.